DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 ### Consolidating address information

 We grouped address details into a single block of content, rather than showing each attribute on a separate line.
-This makes the address easier to scan and more closely matches how people expect to read addresses.
+This change makes the address easier to scan and more closely matches how people expect to read addresses.

 ![Screenshot showing the add provider address check your answers](provider-address--check-your-answers.png "Screenshot showing the add provider address check your answers")